Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 ## Qumulo Core 6.3.1.1
 {{page.varDownloadsRelnotes}}
 {% include important.html content="This release resolves an issue with memory utilization during secure credential handling." %}
-* Added support for storing and retrieving custom metadata and tags by using the S3 API and Qumulo Core REST API and made supporting changes to the API and `qq` CLI
+* Added support for storing and retrieving custom metadata and tags by using the S3 API and Qumulo REST API and made supporting changes to the API and `qq` CLI
 * Added the optional `data_revision` field for all REST resources that return file or stream attributes
 * Resolved an issue with a third-party GSS authentication library